FiveDotTwelve/presence-fdt-www/README.md

 # FDTPresence 🚀

 <p>
 FDTPresence is a Slack bot built with Node.js, Express, and TypeScript and integrated with the Google Sheets API.
-It automates weekday availability checks by messaging team members, who can respond “Yes” or “No” with a reason if unavailable.
-Responses, including reasons for unavailability and any missed responses, are logged in Google Sheets and sent to the project manager, simplifying team management and status tracking.
+It automates weekday availability checks by messaging external team members, who can respond “Yes” or “No” with a reason if unavailable.
+All responses, including reasons for unavailability and any missed replies, are logged in Google Sheets and sent to the project manager, streamlining management and status tracking for external team members.
 </p>

 ---